siwiaszczykb/mapa-dijkstra/README.md

 The project documentation was generated using Doxygen.
 It contains a detailed description of the functions and structures used in the project.
 The documentation can be found in the `docs` directory.

-## Author
+## Info

-This project was completed by Bartosz Siwiaszczyk as part of the Computer Programming Basics course at the Silesian University of Technology in the 2022/2023 academic year.
+This project was completed as part of the Computer Programming Basics course at the Silesian University of Technology in the 2022/2023 academic year.

 # Mapa [PL]

 ## Opis projektu

 Projekt dotyczy implementacji programu do wyznaczania najkrótszej trasy między dwoma miastami przy użyciu algorytmu Dijkstry.
-Program został napisany w języku C++ z wykorzystaniem zaawansowanych struktur danych, takich jak wektor, mapa, para, oraz kolejka, co zapewnia efektywność obliczeniową oraz łatwość w rozbudowie i utrzymaniu kodu.
+Program został napisany w języku C++ z wykorzystaniem struktur danych, takich jak wektor, mapa, para, oraz kolejka.

 ## Funkcje programu